 1. Determine User Intent

-Determine your user’s intent by considering your customer’s search intentions and queries in your industry.
+Determine your user’s intent by researching your customer’s search intentions and which keywords and phrases are most often searched for your industry.

 User search queries have different intents, for example: